-"The electrochemical energy storage industry has fallen into severe irrational price competition in recent years," Zhang said.
-"Prices of key equipment have plunged around 80 percent over the past three years, with some prices persistently remaining below the industry's average production cost."
+“The electrochemical energy storage industry has fallen into severe irrational price competition in recent years,” said Zhang, who is also a deputy to the National People's Congress.
+“Prices of key equipment have plunged around 80 percent over the past three years, with some prices persistently remaining below the industry's average production cost.”

 China's installed capacity of new-type energy storage reached 136 gigawatts at the end of last year, up 84 percent from a year earlier and accounting for over 40 percent of the global total, with lithium-ion battery storage contributing about 96 percent.